comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 These results show that there are combinations of approaches that achieve a very high level of accuracy for discover queries, and an average level of accuracy for short queries.
-However, for complex queries, none of the combinations achieve an acceptable level of accuracy.
-Hence, we consider this last query category too complex for current link traversal approaches, and we do not consider them further in this article.
 Furthermore, increasing the number of posts within a vault has an increasing factor on the query execution times, but this factor varies with different fragmentation strategies.
 We will elaborate on these results in more detail hereafter.